phu0ngng/nccl/doc/source/api/comms.rst

 .. c:function:: ncclResult_t ncclCommWindowRegister(ncclComm_t comm, void* buff, size_t size, ncclWindow_t* win, int winFlags)

 Collectively register local buffer *buff* with *size* under communicator *comm* into NCCL window.
-Since this is a collective call, every rank in the communicator needs to participate the registration, and *size* by default needs to be equal among the ranks. *win* is returned for future deregistration.
+Since this is a collective call, every rank in the communicator needs to participate in the registration, and *size* by default needs to be equal among the ranks. *win* is returned for future deregistration (if called within a group, the value may not be filled in until ncclGroupEnd() has completed).
 See *buff* requirement and more instructions in :ref:`user_buffer_reg`.
 User can also pass different win flags to control the registration behavior.
 For more win flags information, please refer to :ref:`win_flags`.

 ncclCommWindowDeregister